Job prospects Fish Plant Worker near Charlottetown (PE)

 - Due to the seasonal nature of this occupation, employment opportunities may vary depending on the time of the year.

-Here are some key facts about Fish and seafood plant workers in the Prince Edward Island region:
+Here are some key facts about Fish and seafood plant workers in Prince Edward Island:

 - Fish and seafood plant workers mainly work in the following sectors:

 - Food, beverage and tobacco product manufacturing (NAICS 311, 312): 82%

 - Fishing, hunting and trapping (NAICS 114): 12%

 - The distribution of full-time and part-time workers in this occupation is:

 - Full-time workers: 78% compared to 83% for all occupations

 - Part-time workers: 22% compared to 17% for all occupations

 - 13% of fish and seafood plant workers work all year, while 87% work only part of the year, compared to 57% and 42% respectively among all occupations.
 Those who worked only part of the year did so for an average of 23 weeks compared to 27 weeks for all occupations.